uwescience/myria-docs/myriaX.markdown

 #### Ingest some data.

 To ingest tables that are not very large, we can send the data directly to the coordinator through the REST API.
-We discuss how to ingest larger tables XXX POINTER TO DOCUMENTATION XXX.
+Here we use `ingest_smallTable.json` as the example.

-The schema of the table `smallTable`, as specified in `ingest_smallTable.json`, is:
+As specified in `ingest_smallTable.json`, it ingests the text file `smallTable` with the following schema:

     "columnTypes" : ["LONG_TYPE", "LONG_TYPE"],
     "columnNames" : ["col1", "col2"]